nicknettleton/Cognitive-Capacity-Prediction/data_sheet.md

-# Datasheet for Cognitive Capacity Prediction
+# Datasheet: Predicting Future Cognitive Capacity

+Datasheet version: v0.1

+Date the datasheet was created/updated: 14 April 2025

+Contact information for questions: Nick Nettleton, https://github.com/nicknettleton

+---

 The data for this model comes from the Mexican Health & Aging Study, https://www.mhasweb.org/, which has been running from 2001 to the present data.